 5.6.2.1. c:ValidityConstraintWithContext

-c:ValidityConstraintWithContext is an abstract element into which various validity constraints will be substituted, depending upon the MPD author’s intent.
+c:ValidityConstraintWithContext is an abstract element into which various validity constraints will be substituted, depending upon the IEPD author’s intent.
 In the absence of an explicit context (declared by an c:xPathText attribute), validity constraint context defaults to the IEP’s document information item as defined in [W3-XML-InfoSet], §2.1, The Document Information Item.
 In this default case, a specific validity constraint will substitute for c:ValidityConstraint which in turn, substitutes for c:ValidityConstraintWithContext.

 5.6.2.2. c:ValidityConstraint